 Supporting diversity in leadership

-Our scholarship offering supports areas of disadvantage and diversity in the sector.
-In 2022, 399 (76 percent) of scholarship recipients were female.
-Thirty-five of the recipients (6.3 percent) identified as Indigenous.
+In 2022, 399 (76%) of scholarship recipients were female.
+Thirty-five of the recipients (6.3%) identified as

 Scholar surveys